-These are very anxious times for us all and you may feel concerned about starting or continuing therapy at this time.
-I am continuing to work as normal but all sessions including assessments will be carried out via the online service Zoom.
+These are very anxious times for us all and you may feel concerned about starting therapy at this time.
+I am currently able to offer therapy in person as well as via the online service Zoom.
 I will discuss the best way to proceed with all clients individually.
 I have carried out a risk assessment for my location and I will provide a copy of this before we meet.
 I am following the BACP Coronavirus guidance for members.
 I have included a link to this for your information.

 If you are concerned about your mental health and how you are feeling, please talk to me.
 I have also include a link to general advice from the BACP.

 I am an experienced and qualified counsellor, I offer therapy in a supportive environment to encourage exploration and understanding of your personal issues.